fcorowe/franciscorowe.github.io/content/courses/sp/overview.md

 The module is structured around weekly lecture and practical sessions, involving 9 teaching sessions and 3 clinic sessions - one before each module assignment.
 The teaching sessions provide both theoretical exposition and hands-on practical experience of the issues and challenges on handling spatial data and a wide range of analytical tools for their analysis and modelling.

-Access to materials, including computational notebooks, is centralised through the use of a course website available in the following url: **ADD URL**
+Access to materials, including computational notebooks, is centralised through the use of a course website available in the following url: **franciscorowe.com/courses/sp/**

 Specific readings, videos, and/or podcasts, as well as academic references will be provided for each lecture and practical session, and can be accessed through the course website.